 • Human, personal stories from program participants, volunteers, and other stakeholders

-As you craft the elements of your story, authentic visuals, including photos and graphics will help attract a range of audiences.
-At the end of the day, communications are only as strong as the substantive content.
+As you craft the elements of your story, authentic visuals, including photos and graphics are essential.
+At the end of the day, the content and imagery need to be substantive and real embodying authenticity.

-Remember, impact modeling takes time.
+Remember, impact modeling takes time and is an ongoing process.
 Create opportunities to continuously test and learn as you execute and refine your program.
-Designing and coming back to this tool a few times a year is an important part of the process.
+Designing and coming back to this tool at least twice a year is an important part of program design and storytelling.
 Embracing impact modeling will set you up for success and enable you to share stories that are meaningful, personal, and rooted in real impact.